-For your diagnoses, doctors therefore rely to a large extent on the data they collect themselves during treatment or on the few pieces of information that are collected through questionaires, handed out to patients before the appointement.
+For your diagnoses, doctors therefore rely to a large extent on the data they collect themselves during an appointment or on the few pieces of information that are collected through questionaires, handed out to patients before the appointement.

-Physicians should be supported in their difficult work by the best possible data basis and clear and just as helpful interfaces, which aggregate this data base in a meaningful and understandable way and thus enable raw computing power to be used for medical purposes.
+Doctors should be supported in their difficult work by the best possible data basis and clear and just as helpful interfaces, which aggregate this data base in a meaningful and understandable way and thus enable raw computing power to be used for medical purposes.

 The biggest flaw: The company that operates the system has a complete list of all patients, including their insurance and insurance numbers, and all health data flows through the company's server.
 And another problem: if the platform provider decides to discontinue the service, all data will disappear instantly.

-Gradually, we have brought the apps closer together as the general design differences between Android and iOS became smaller in time.
-A fact that also saves a lot of design effort and enhances the branding with the uniform look and feel.
+Originally, I had designed two relatively different apps for both platforms to meet the platform-specific requirements.
+Gradually, I brought the apps closer together as the general design differences between Android and iOS became smaller in time.
+A fact that also saves a lot of design effort and enhances the branding efforts with a uniform look and feel.

 Doctors only need to log in once.
 From this moment on, they just have to click on

-I believe that the real potential will only unfold when software not only helps young, healthy people to stay healthy, but actually supports (chronically) sick, elderly people and others really in need of care.
-When software really helps doctors in their daily work and creates transparency for all sides.
+I believe that the real potential will only unfold when software not only helps young, healthy people to stay healthy, but actually supports chronically sick, elderly people or others really in need of care, when it helps doctors in their daily work and creates transparency for all sides.